 Exercise is not only beneficial for physical health, but it can also have a tremendous impact on mental health.
 As stated early, research has shown that regular physical activity has a positive effect on cognitive function, mood, and mental well-being…but it can also foster social connections and interactions.

 Physical activity provides an opportunity for people to socialize with peers and form meaningful relationships.
 When we are socially connected to other people, our sense of self-worth increases, which can help alleviate depression and anxiety.
-Working out with a partner or community also gives us something to look forward to, fitness accountability, and the support and encouragement of friends or family can be very beneficial in keeping us motivated.
+Working out with a partner or fitness community also gives us something to look forward to, fitness accountability, and the support and encouragement of friends or family can be very beneficial in keeping us motivated.

 Being active with friends or family can also provide a distraction from worrying thoughts and bring us into the present moment.
 It helps us break out of negative thought patterns and encourages self-care.